etcd-io/etcd/Documentation/proxy.md

 etcd currently supports two proxy modes: `readwrite` and `readonly`.
 The default mode is `readwrite`, which forwards both read and write requests to the etcd cluster.
 A `readonly` etcd proxy only forwards read requests to the etcd cluster, and returns `HTTP 501` to all write requests.

+etcd will shuffle the list of cluster members periodically to avoid sending all connections to a single member.

 ### Using an etcd proxy
 To start etcd in proxy mode, you need to provide three flags: `proxy`, `listen-client-urls`, and `initial-cluster` (or `discovery`).